Hurt on the Job? Call HHR!

 Pennsylvania Workers’ Compensation Law

-Under workers’ compensation law, injured employees have the right to workers’ compensation benefits regardless of how their injuries occurred.
+Under workers’ comp law, injured employees have the right to workers’ compensation benefits regardless of how their injuries occurred.
 An employee must inform their employer immediately of an injury and consult a medical professional to evaluate the extent of their injuries.
 There are reporting requirements and time limits to receiving your benefits; per the U.S. Department of Labor, an employee has 120 days to report an injury to their employer.
 As a result, you should not hesitate to contact a lawyer quickly.

 Common Workplace Injuries